30% NRA Withholding: When a US Company Must Withhold on Payments to Foreign Contractors

 NRA withholding is the chapter 3 regime under Internal Revenue Code sections 1441 through 1443 that requires a US withholding agent to deduct tax, generally at a 30 percent statutory rate, from US-source FDAP income paid to a nonresident alien or foreign entity, unless a treaty or other exemption reduces the rate.

 NRA withholding, short for nonresident alien withholding, is the system that requires a US payer to deduct tax from US-source income before it reaches a foreign person.
 It sits in chapter 3 of the Internal Revenue Code, in section 1441 (withholding on nonresident alien individuals), section 1442 (withholding on foreign corporations), and section 1443 (foreign tax-exempt organizations).
-The default rate is 30 percent on the gross payment.
-The IRS summarizes the regime on its NRA withholding page and explains it in detail in Publication 515.
+The IRS states the default rate plainly on its NRA withholding page: “Most types of U.S. source income received by a foreign person are subject to U.S. tax of 30%.”
+It explains the regime in detail in Publication 515.
 For US companies paying foreign contractors, NRA withholding is the rule that decides whether money leaves at full value or arrives 30 percent lighter.

 NRA withholding applies to FDAP income, which is fixed, determinable, annual, or periodical income from US sources.
 When a US withholding agent makes such a payment to a foreign person, the agent generally must:

 The withholding agent is the person required to deduct, withhold, and pay over the tax.
-Per the IRS, “you are a withholding agent if you are a U.S. or foreign person that has control, receipt, custody, disposal, or payment of an amount subject to withholding.”
+Per the IRS, “you are a withholding agent if you are a U.S. or foreign person that has control, receipt, custody, disposal, or payment of any item of income of a foreign person that is subject to withholding.”
 A US company that engages and pays a foreign contractor is the withholding agent for that payment.
 The agent is personally liable: the IRS states that “a withholding agent is personally liable for any tax required to be withheld,” and that this liability is independent of the foreign person’s own tax liability.
 Failing to withhold does not shift the cost to the contractor.
 It lands on the payer.

 NRA withholding turns on two questions: is the payee a foreign person, and is the income US-source.